hramos/blog/published/2012-01-11-ports/ports.md

 title: Ports
 time: 2012-01-11 11:15:00 -04:00
 comments: false
-keywords: "build quality, macbook air, ultrabooks"
+keywords:
+- build quality
+- macbook air
+- ultrabooks
 ---

 There's something about non-Apple laptops that bugs me.
 It's a very small detail, admittedly, but when you're paying hundreds of dollars for a piece of equipment that is essential to my line of work, every little detail counts.